bentemple/steamos-extensions/README.md

 I also added a Steamdeck Hibernate After Sleep extension, as that was my first primary use-case for wanting to persist a major change to my steamdeck and ensure I didn't need to do anything between updates to retain the functionality.

+## Disclaimer

+I provide no warranties for this code.
+Modifying your steamdeck's software could potentially make your device unbootable.
+Typically this is recoverable from a bootable USB drive, but proceed at your own risk.

 ## Quick Start

 Copy any desired extensions into `/var/lib/extensions/` along with the `steamos-extension-loader.raw` extension.